whuchris/MIA-CTL/README.md

 ***train.py***: `training step.`
 ***util.py***:  `uitlization function and class such as ImageProcessor.`
 ***requirements.txt***:  `record all dependencies and versions.`
+## Citation
+The detailed report of this work has been published on arXiv which can be accessed through [this link](https://arxiv.org/abs/2108.05081).
 ## Contact us
 If you have any issues, contact us at email address chris@whu.edu.cn or leave a message under [`Issues`](https://github.com/whuchris/MIA-CTL/issues) module!